Your basket is currently empty!

 While you may be tempted to keep your plants as warm as possible, look at their position to make sure they’re not too close to a draft, radiator or fireplace.
 If they are, move your botanicals away from them to make sure they’re not exposed to extreme temperature changes.
 As we’ve mentioned, sudden drops or rises in warmth will cause your plants to become stressed and they can even go into shock.

-10. Dust your botanicals
+10. Dust your houseplants to keep them healthy

 Indoor plants that can stand heat and cold